 How to register: Email firstname.lastname@example.org OR scan the QR code below!

 This training meets requirements for annual Family Advocacy Training and certifies officers designated as unit IDC voting representatives (Battalion- or Squadron- level COs/XOs).
 Any command member who works with families involved in (or are at risk of) child or domestic abuse is welcome to attend.
 For more information, call Family Advocacy Program at 645-2915 or 098-970-2915.

-Do you need an IDC refresher?
-IDC refreshers are required once a year after initial training.
-Please contact Family Advocacy at 645-2915 or EMAIL firstname.lastname@example.org to schedule full day or refresher trainings.
+If you would like to reserve your seat for this training, please contact Family Advocacy at 645-2915 or EMAIL firstname.lastname@example.org to schedule full day or refresher trainings.

 Youth Supervision Guidelines